EllaKaye/hugodown-website/content/post/advent-of-code-2020/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-rmd_hash: a0d47e934ff50948
+rmd_hash: c23fc18476f92f27

 ---

 [Advent of Code](https://adventofcode.com) is a series of small programming challenges, released daily throughout December in the run-up to Christmas.
 Part 1 of the challenge is given first.
 On its successful completion, Part 2 is revealed.
 The challenges are designed to be solved in any programming language.
 I will be using R.

 There will no doubt be a wide variety of ways to solve these problems.
 I'm going to go with the first thing I think of that gets the right answer.
 In most cases, I expect that there will be more concise and efficient solutions.
+Most of the time I'm working in R, it's within the [tidyverse](https://www.tidyverse.org), so I imagine that framework will feature heavily below.

 Each participant gets different input data, so my numerical solutions may be different from others.
 If you're not signed up for Advent of Code yourself, but want to follow along with my data, you can download it at from the data links at the beginning of each day's section.
 The links in the day section headers take you to challenge on the Advent of Code page.
 The links directly below are a table of contents for this page.